 - Viruses can spread easily in communal spaces through close contact.

-Dr. Wesley Long, a clinical pathologist, microbiologist, and prolific infectious disease researcher, says students returning to campus or in-person classes should continue to practice social distancing by "avoiding crowds, parties, sporting events, or unnecessary social contact until the threat of COVID-19 has passed."
+Dr. Scott Wesley Long, a clinical pathologist, microbiologist, and prolific infectious disease researcher, says unvaccinated students returning to campus or in-person classes should continue to practice social distancing by "avoiding crowds, parties, sporting events, or unnecessary social contact until the threat of COVID-19 has passed."

-Ultimately, Dr. Long advises students to remain calm and be prepared as "COVID-19 appears to be relatively mild in young adults, with most severe cases occurring in the elderly.
-If a student is concerned for their health, they should contact student health or their primary care provider by phone to seek guidance," he concludes.
+He also stressed that students should remain calm and be prepared.
+"COVID-19 appears to be relatively mild in young adults, with most severe cases occurring in the elderly," said Long.
+"If a student is concerned for their health, they should contact student health or their primary care provider by phone to seek guidance."

-Wash Your Hands
+2. Wash Your Hands

 You should also avoid touching your eyes, face, and mouth, as viruses can transfer easily from your hands to your respiratory system.
 If soap and water are unavailable, use a hand sanitizer that contains at least 60% alcohol.

-Wear a Mask
+3. Wear a Mask

 In public spaces, face masks or other cloth coverings serve as the best tool to prevent these respiratory droplets from infecting your fellow classmates and teachers.
 Make sure to wear the mask over your nose and mouth to prevent potential droplets from spreading into the air.

-Avoid Close Contact
+4. Avoid Close Contact With Others If Unvaccinated

-Disinfect Touched Objects and Surfaces
+5. Disinfect Touched Objects and Surfaces

-What to Do if You Get Sick at College
+What to Do If You Get Sick at College

 Stay Home and Take Care of Yourself

-"If you're sick, staying at home and resting is by far the most efficient way of getting healthy," says Nadua.
+"If you're sick, staying at home and resting is by far the most efficient way of getting healthy," said Nadua.
 This means resting, eating healthy, drinking plenty of fluids, and taking over-the-counter medicines, such as acetaminophen.

 Separate Yourself From Others